Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_COMPUTATIONAL_VERIFICATION.md

 The dominant elimination hierarchy
 13 > 17 > 19 > 23 > 29 > 31 > 37 > 41 > 43 > 47
 remained unchanged.
-This supports the hypothesis that the residual candidate space possesses scale-stable structure rather than purely random distribution.
+The observed results are consistent with the presence of scale-stable structure in the residual candidate space.

 Verification004 (LIMIT = 100,000,000) is proposed as the next validation step.
+## Status
+Completed
 ## Status
 Completed